kitos9112/get-aws-secret-value/README.template.md

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/kitos9112/get-aws-secret-value.svg)](https://hub.docker.com/r/kitos9112/aws_get_secret_value/tags)

-Retrieves an AWS secret value as-is after given its secret name.
-The script can read an AWS Profile name as well as a credentials file in the CLI, otherwise it will automatically load its settings following AWS SDK standards
+Retrieves an AWS secret value as-is and throws its content to `stdout` in plain UTF-8 encoding.

+Capable of reading an AWS Profile name as well as a credentials file from the `CLI`

+Defaults to AWS SDK standards:

-* Environment Variables
+* Environment variables.
-* Shared Credentials file
+* Shared credentials file.
 * Shared Configuration file (if SharedConfig is enabled)
-* EC2 Instance Metadata (credentials only)
+* If your application uses an ECS task definition or RunTask API operation, IAM role for tasks.
+* If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.
+* If your application is running on an EKS cluster with IRSA enabled, IAM role for pods.

 ```bash
 > get-aws-secret-value